Ke'Bryan Hayes Player Props: Pirates vs. Padres

 - Hayes leads Pittsburgh with a slugging percentage of .397, fueled by 26 extra-base hits.

+- Hayes has picked up a hit in 47 of 72 games this season, with multiple hits 19 times.

-- He has homered in five games this year (6.9%), leaving the park in 1.7% of his trips to the plate.
+- He has homered in five games this year (6.9%), homering in 1.7% of his chances at the plate.

-- Hayes has an RBI in 17 of 72 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in five contests.
+- Hayes has driven home a run in 17 games this year (23.6%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on five occasions..

-- In 36.1% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (8.3%).
+- He has scored in 26 games this year (36.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.